-Tom Spriggs Architect Ltd has been a supporting member of the Exeter Cycling Campaign since its inception over a year ago.
-The Campaign does good work in promoting cycling infrastructure provision in Exeter’s growth.
-Many of our streets, parks and new development are very suitable for cycling and walking.
+Tom Spriggs Architect Ltd has been supporting the Exeter Cycling Campaign since its inception.
+The Campaign does really good work in promoting cycling infrastructure provision in Exeter’s growth.
+Many of our streets, parks and new development are very suitable for cycling and walking, but many are not and could be vastly improved.
 Exeter is a compact city centre that can be navigated quickly without resorting to car use.

 Exeter City Council car parks have increased in price over the last few years to earn more money, but also to try to discourage private car use.
 However, this alone will not improve the city enough.
-The Campaign attempts to comment on major planning applications, in an effort to ensure that large developments take cycling into account right form the start, and not just as an after thought or box ticking exercise.
+The Campaign attempts to comment on major planning applications, in an effort to ensure that large developments take cycling, scooting and buggies into account right form the start, and not just as an after thought or box ticking exercise.

 Wherever possible Tom Spriggs Architect Ltd makes site visits and journeys to meetings by bike, and on the whole clients are welcoming of this form of transport, even if the dress code is less smart than it could be.